kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

 ### BP3.2

 Remember that the real quantities of interest during backpropagation are the gradients of the *cost* function w.r.t. the weights and biases, because we need those to adjust the weights and biases into the direction so that the cost decreases.
-Also, recall that the cost is just the averaged loss over $M$ training examples, so we know that
+Also, recall that the cost is just the averaged loss over $M$ training examples, we know that
 $$
 \frac{\partial C}{\partial \textbf{w}^l} = \frac{1}{M} \sum^M_{m=1} \frac{\partial L^m}{\partial \textbf{w}^l},
 $$
-where $\textbf{w}^l$ is the aforementioned flattened weight matrix in layer $l$.
+where $\textbf{w}^l$ is the aforementioned flattened weight matrix in layer $l$​ and $L^m$ is the loss associated with the $m$-th training example.

 From BP3.1, we know that
 $$